AtomMaterialUI/material-theme-docs/docs/getting-started.md

 The plugin also comes with a bunch of configurable settings to suit all flavors.
 There you can disable certain features, change the colors, sizes and appearance of the elements and so on.

-These settings are found inside `Settings → Appearance and Behavior → Material Theme Settings`.
+These settings are found inside `Settings → Appearance and Behavior → Material Theme`.

 {% include figure.html content="/screens/settings.png" caption="Material Theme Settings V1" %}